gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Approaching aircraft may violate minimum safe distance recommendations evasive maneuvers question mark."

-"Um..."
-Maddy began,
+"Um…" Maddy began,
 but the flying harness didn't wait.
 With a high-pitched whine its rotor spun even faster and it shot away into the sky.
-"Wait!" she said, but it was too late---the flying machine was gone.
+"Wait!" she said, but it was too late—the flying machine was gone.

 She looked up.
 There!